 Death?
 Preposterous! is the title of my game currently in development.
-It is a shorter project so I plan to release it in the coming months, likely sometime very early 2018.
 I am creating it in the RPG Maker MV engine.

 These are the kinds of musings that started my ideas for this particular game’s story, and they are concepts that I wanted to explore in the game’s content as well.
-These ideas about looking at death differently even became fundamental mechanics of the game.
+These ideas about looking at death differently even became fundamental mechanics of the game as my work progressed.

 Despite the fact that the game itself is fairly short to play through at perhaps 3 or 4 hours, for those who desire to experience all the game has to offer, there are multiple characters you can play as, and each one has their own unique story and ending sequence.

 What the player chooses to do as they play through the game will alter the outcome of the story and events they can experience.

 While the main protagonist is male, and many players will likely play through the whole game just as him, there are a variety of different characters to choose from, both male and female ones.
 Some have darker skin tones, and some have uncommon physical features (pink hair, red eyes, etc.) You might find a number of other surprises in store as far as character traits, features, or preferences too that I won’t spoil for you here.

 I wasn’t exactly setting out to be all-inclusive in this regard, but you do have more options available to you in the story than it might seem like at first glance in Death?
 Preposterous!, so I hope you enjoy all the game has to offer.

 One other thing I would like to stress here is that, even with the heavier topics like death being central to the story and the gameplay, I am absolutely aiming for this game to also be all-ages friendly.
 Reading comprehension of the English language is required to fully enjoy the experience.
 Of course, try the game first for yourself to decide if it is suitable for your children to play, but I think you will be pleasantly surprised compared to the majority of other games out there, especially in the RPG genre.